DanielKarp/ynab-shared-sync/README.md

 ## Prerequisites

-- Two YNAB accounts (one for each person)
+- Two YNAB accounts (or two budgets in the same account) — one for each person
 - Python installed on your computer
 - Basic understanding of terminal/command line